 Migration from Sudan is at an all-time high since the conflict began.

-More than 3 million Sudanese have been forced to flee to neighboring countries in search of safety.
+More than 3 million Sudanese people have been forced to flee to neighboring countries in search of safety.
 (Source: CNN) |

-The conflict in Sudan has led to the most serious civilian protection crisis in decades, with more than 3 million people forced to flee to neighbouring countries in search of safety, according to the United Nations High Commissioner for Refugees (UNHCR).
+The conflict in Sudan has led to the most serious civilian protection crisis in decades, with more than 3 million people forced to flee to neighboring countries in search of safety, according to the United Nations High Commissioner for Refugees (UNHCR).

 In October alone, 60,000 Sudanese arrived in Chad due to fighting in Darfur.
 According to statistics, 71% of refugees arriving in Chad said they had suffered human rights violations in Sudan while fleeing.